Set up a Development Environment

 With an account, you can go to the Longturn community repository page and fork a repository (such as the Freeciv21 repository) to your personal GitHub account.
 Go to the main page of the repository you want to fork and you will find a fork button in the upper-right corner.

-In order to get code pushed to the forked repository to your local workstation, you need to setup an SSH key pair to share with GitHub.
+In order to push code to the forked repository from your local workstation, you need to setup an SSH key pair to share with GitHub.
 Follow these instructions.

 With SSH set up, now it is time to clone the forked repository from your personal GitHub account to a local copy on your workstation.